From Sleep Staging to Spindle Detection: A Case Study on End-to-End Automated Sleep Analysis: Results

 \subsection{Sleep Staging Performance}

 We automatically detected sleep stages in the BD study recordings using the RobustSleepNet (RSN) model, which has previously demonstrated strong sleep staging performance~\cite{Guillot2021}.
 Notably, the RSN model has never been trained or evaluated on BD recordings, reflecting real-world scenarios, where machine learning models must analyze previously unseen patient data.
-To compare the RSN model to an expert scorer, we calculated the Macro-F1 (MF1) score, which ranges from 0 (indicating no agreement) to 1 (perfect agreement).
-MF1 agreement scores were calculated for each of the 48 BD recordings (red-dashed lines in Fig.~\ref{fig:sleep-stages}), obtaining values ranging from 0.68 (first quartile) to 0.79 (third quartile).
-We observed the average of the MF1 scores to be $0.73$ (black line) with a standard deviation (SD) of $0.11$.
+To compare the RSN model to an expert scorer, we calculated the macro F1 (MF1) score, which ranges from 0 (indicating no agreement) to 1 (perfect agreement).
+MF1 agreement scores were calculated for each of the 48 BD recordings, obtaining values ranging from 0.68 (first quartile) to 0.79 (third quartile).
+We observed the average of the MF1 scores to be $0.73$ with a standard deviation (SD) of $0.11$.

-To compare these values against agreements between pairs of expert scorers, we used the publicly available DODO/H datasets consisting of 80 overnight PSG recordings that were scored independently by five experts~\cite{Guillot2020}.
+To contextualize the obtained MF1 scores, we quantified inter-rater agreement on the IS-RC dataset, a publicly available dataset consisting of 69 overnight recordings that were scored independently by six experts~\cite{Kuna2013}.
 For each pair of experts and each recording, we determined an MF1 score to measure the inter-rater agreement level and show the distribution of these scores in Fig.~\ref{fig:sleep-stages} (blue bars).
-Pairs of human expert scorers reached an average MF1 score of $0.67$ (SD = $0.12$), with MF1 values ranging from $0.59$ (first quartile) to $0.76$ (third quartile).
-The model-expert agreement between the RSN model and the BD expert was significantly higher than the agreements observed between pairs of expert scorers for the DODO/H data ($p<0.001$, one-sided t-test with independent samples).
+Pairs of human expert scorers reached an average MF1 score of $0.61$ (SD = $0.10$), with MF1 values ranging from $0.54$ (first quartile) to $0.68$ (third quartile).
+Additionally, we calculated MF1 scores between the RSN model and the individual IS-RC experts, obtaining an average of $0.67$ (SD = $0.09$), significantly higher than the MF1 scores observed between expert pairs ($p<0.001$, one-sided t-test with independent samples).
+In line with previous findings~\cite{Stephansen2018}, model performance increased when evaluating RSN against a consensus of multiple experts rather than against single scorers.